han4wluc/han4wluc.com/src/blog/2024/02-choosing-eleventy-to-build-a-blog.md

 ## Templating and frontmatter

 Eleventy provides a templating functionality.
-For example, all my blogs have the same layout and need the same html headers etc...
+For example, all my blog posts have the same layout and need the same html headers etc...
 All I have to do is to define a `bloglayout.html`, as the layout to be reused in the blog posts.
 Front matter which is a small yaml snippet on you write on the top of the markdown or html file to define metadata for each page.
 Below is the front matter for this blog post page